 - Scalable: The metric should be scalable and adaptable to changing business needs.

 - Cohesive: The metric should fit with other metrics to provide a complete picture of business performance.

 - Measurable: The metric should be quantifiable and have a clear definition and methodology for measurement.

 By focusing on these characteristics, organizations can ensure that their metrics are meaningful, practical, and actionable in driving business growth and success.

 The One Metric That Matters (OMTM)

-For example, a company had their metric as Churn.
+A company had its OMTM as churn.
 Their target is to keep the churn rate below 4%.
-So if the churn rate is less than or equal to 4% it means that their target is achieved.
-If the churn rate is more than 4% then it means that the company is under problem and they need to take measures to decrease the churn rate.
+So if the churn rate is less than or equal to 4%, it means that their target is achieved.
+If the churn rate is more than 4%, then it means that the company is in a problem, and they need to take measures to decrease the churn rate.

 Lean Analytics Cycle